 With 5km (3.1 miles) of soft sand and spectacular sunset views, it’s not just surfing that draws people to Famara beach – though for many, it’s the main reason to visit.
 There are various surf schools in town so you can learn to ride your first wave, or practice carving through the reef breaks like a pro.

 When you need a rest from the water, head into colourful Famara town, where there’s a typically relaxed surfer vibe.
 Fresh seafood restaurants and boho surf cafes are the staple here, but you’ll also find a few bars, shops and hotels.

 The small town of Teguise was once the capital of Lanzarote and is awash with historic buildings as a result.
 Wander the streets and admire the pretty whitewashed buildings or stop for lunch a local restaurant.
-While the town is lovely all week, for the full experience you’ll want to visit on a Sunday, when it comes alive for the market.
+While the town is lovely all week, visit on a Sunday for the full experience when it comes alive for the market.

-As the biggest in Lanzarote, the market draws in locals and tourists alike, and there is always a real buzz.
+As the biggest in Lanzarote, it draws in locals and tourists alike, and there is always a real buzz.
 Shop for souvenirs or sample and buy some of the local produce – or just take it all in with an ice cream!